IVIanuu/injekt/README.md

 # How injectables will be resolved
-1. Injekt looks at all provided injectables in the current scope e.g. enclosing local variables, function parameters, classes, injectables in the current package and so on:
+1. Injekt looks at all provided injectables in the current scope e.g. enclosing local variables, function parameters, classes, injectables in the current package and so on and chooses the closest most specific one:
 ```kotlin
 suspend fun main() {
   @Provide val dispatcher: IoDispatcher = ...